TNDC2002/PEproject/documents/report.md

 >- **Material-UI (MUI)**: a popular React component library that provides pre-built, customizable UI components for building modern and responsive user interfaces.

-## UI
+## UX/UI
 ### Overview:
-Our website's UI is designed to be visually appealing and easy to navigate.
-It includes a prominent search bar for quick movie searches and provides categories or filters to browse through different genres or types of movies.
-User reviews and ratings are prioritized, displayed prominently, and users can easily leave feedback.
-The UI provides clear and concise information about rental terms and fees, as well as instructions for how to rent and watch movies on the platform.
-It is intuitive and user-friendly, allowing easy navigation through the rental process, and is responsive and accessible, optimized for both desktop and mobile devices.
-A secure and reliable payment system is provided to ensure safe and efficient transactions.
+> The **Smash Bruh** movie renting website offers the following features:
+>- **Visually appealing UI**: The website's UI is designed to be visually appealing and user-friendly, providing a pleasant and intuitive browsing experience.
+>- **Search function and categories**: The website includes a prominent search bar for quick movie searches, as well as categories and filters to browse through different genres or types of movies.
+>- **User reviews and ratings**: User reviews and ratings are given priority and displayed prominently, allowing users to easily leave feedback and providing valuable information for other users.
+>- **Rental terms and instructions**: Clear and concise information about rental terms and fees is provided, and instructions for how to rent and watch movies on the platform are easy to follow.
+>- **Responsive and accessible design**: The website is intuitive and responsive, optimized for both desktop and mobile devices, making it easy for users to navigate and rent movies from any device.
+>- **Secure payment system**: A secure and reliable payment system is provided to ensure safe and efficient transactions, protecting users' sensitive information.

 ### Pages and Images:
 Each page on our website is designed to be user-friendly and informative, with relevant images to accompany movie titles and descriptions.